sinduinnz/Assurity---API-Automated-Testing-using-Rest-Assured/README.md

 d) In the Java class created above ,REST API End to End Test can be written as mentioned in the attached file.

-d) Run the Rest API Test by right clicking on the test body and Run as TestNg Test.
+d) Run the Rest API Test by right clicking on the TestNG.xml file and Run as TestNg Suite.

-e) The Test will run and you can see the results in Console.
+e) Once the TestNG.xml file has run,we can see the results in Console.